 If your dog does get into chocolate, it is best to act fast and be proactive about it.
 The longer you wait, the longer it has a chance to be absorbed by your dog’s body and start creating a bed of issues.
 Luckily there is a lot of information out there, and most veterinarians know how to treat it.

 Jaclyn is a Licensed Veterinary Technician (LVT) who has a bachelors degree in journalism.
 Combining her two interests of writing, and veterinary medicine is a true passion.
-Jaclyn has already created her own blog called The Four Legged Nurse (@thefourleggednurse) and looks forward to contributing to I Love Veterinary!
-Jaclyn is blessed with two children, a wonderful husband, and four devoted fur babies.
+Jaclyn has already created her own blog called The Four Legged Nurse.
+She is blessed with two children, a wonderful husband, and four devoted fur babies.
 In her free time she loves spending time with her family, reading, and riding horses.